Genzō Wakayama

 Genzō Wakayama (若山 弦蔵, Wakayama Genzō) was a Japanese actor, voice actor and DJ.
 He moved to Sapporo, Hokkaido as a youth and graduated from Sapporo South High School.

 Due to his low bass voice, Wakayama often voiced villainous or calm characters.
-He is the official Japanese dub-over artist of actors Sean Connery, Gene Barry, Peter Graves, Raymond Burr, Hugh O'Brian and John Bromfield.
+He is the official Japanese dub-over artist of actors Sean Connery, Gene Barry, Raymond Burr, Hugh O'Brian and John Bromfield.
 Also, He was the first dub-over artist of Lee Marvin in his early days.
 As a disc jockey, Wakayama hosted a program on TBS Radio from 1973 to 1995 that ran for 5,700 installments.
-Wakayama also narrated over 800 episodes of the television jidaigeki Abarenbo Shogun from 1978 to 2003.
+Wakayama also narrated over 800 episodes of the television jidaigeki The Unfettered Shogun from 1978 to 2003.

 He died due to heart failure on May 18, 2021.
 A private service was held by his family.